Escapethemoi/csit_ui/README.md

 Plan for a self service portal for CSIT Finland.

-A school work mainly focusing on project management (SCRUM) and UI/UX.
+A school work mainly focusing on project management (SCRUM), UI/UX design and software recuirements specification.

 Visit the demo: https://csit-a6604.web.app/